 Though Christmas was celebrated in other parts of the United Kingdom, it wasn’t an official public holiday in Scotland until 1958.
 The Victorians were responsible for bringing Christmas back to Scotland.

 This means that 2021 will only be Scotland’s 64th Christmas holiday in 381 years!

 Hogmanay is what Scots call New Year.
 According to the Hogmanay tradition of First Footing (where the first guest to enter the household on New Year’s Day is a bringer of good luck), it is desirable for the guest to be a dark-haired male, as fair-haired males were considered unlucky.
 This attitude towards fair-haired individuals may reflect an unwanted Viking entering a household.

 >> Read more: What’s open in Edinburgh during Christmas and Hogmanay

 Christmas in Scotland today

-Despite it being summer for Christmas, the marketing is all very wintery- so I’m familiar with the concept of a wintery Christmas.
+Despite it being summer for Christmas, the marketing is still wintery- so I’m familiar with the concept of a white Christmas.